Karl Kassulke

-Karl Otto Kassulke (March 20, 1941 – October 27, 2008) was a professional American football player.
+Karl Otto Kassulke (March 20, 1941 – October 27, 2008) was an American professional football safety who played his entire ten-year career with the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Marquette Warriors and the Drake Bulldogs.

-Kassulke graduated from Drake, where he starred as a safety.
-He played 10 seasons in the National Football League, all with the Minnesota Vikings.
-Kassulke started in Super Bowl IV, where he and teammate Earsell Mackbee missed a tackle on Otis Taylor on the final touchdown of the game, late in the third quarter.
+Kassulke started in Super Bowl IV, where he and teammate Earsell Mackbee missed a tackle on Kansas City Chiefs wide receiver Otis Taylor on the final touchdown of the game, late in the third quarter.
 The next season, he was selected to the Pro Bowl.

 On July 24, 1973, Kassulke suffered a motorcycle accident on the way to training camp that left him paralyzed from the waist down.

-After his playing career, Kassulke worked with Wings Outreach, a Christian Ministry to the disabled.
+Early life

+Kassulke was born on March 20, 1941, in Milwaukee, Wisconsin.
+He attended West Milwaukee High School.
+He lettered in baseball, swimming, football and track during high school, and captained the football and swimming teams.